mpkocher/pbsmrtpipe/docs/installing.rst

 Installing
 ==========

-pbsmrtpipe only major dependency is pbcore, so installing should be painless to install locally for testing, or installing on the pacbio login node.
-This is tested on login14-biofx01.
+pbsmrtpipe only major python dependencies are pbcommand and pbcore.
+Installing should be painless to install locally for testing, or installing on the remote system.

 .. note:: graphviz is external subprocess dependency.
 You must have dot in your path.